-To investigate the spatial location change between the TM4b-4c loop and TM7 during the transport cycle, we performed an oxidative crosslinking study (Fig. 1, A-C).
-We designed double cysteine transporters (by introducing pairs of cysteine residues on the cysteine-less version of EAAT1) and substitutions for the three endogenous cysteine residues, C186S, C252A, and C375G, leading to about 75% transport activity of the wild-type EAAT1 (Seal and Amara, 1998).
-Transport activity of double cysteine transporters was detected in the presence or absence of copper phenanthroline (CuPh), a catalyzer of disulfide bond formation.
-We also examined the effects of substrates, inhibitors, and potassium ions on the inhibition of transport activity by sulfhydryl modification in a single cysteine mutant.
-Our results indicated that the complex spatial relationship and proximity between TM7 and the TM4b-4c loop are altered during the transport cycle.
+In order to investigate the spatial location change between TM4b-4c loop and TM7 during the transport cycle, we performed the study of oxidative cross-linking.
+(Fig. 1A, B, C).
+We designed double cysteine transporters by introducing pairs of cysteine residues on cysteineless version of EAAT1, substitutions for the three endogenous cysteine residues, C186S, C252A, and C375G, leading to about 75% transport activity of the wild-type EAAT1 (Seal and Amara, 1998).
+Transport activity of double cysteine transporters was detected in the presence or the absence of CuPh, a catalyzer of disulfide bond formation.
+We also examined the effects of substrates, inhibitors, and potassium ions on the inhibition of crosslinking, and the effect of external media on the inhibition of transport activity by sulfhydryl modification in a single cysteine mutant.
+Our results indicated that the complex spatial relationship and proximity between TM7 and TM4b-4c loop are altered during the transport cycle.

-Materials and Methods
+Materials and methods

-Generation and Subcloning of Mutants.
-The cysteine-less EAAT1 [(CL-EAAT1), Rattus norvegicus, GenBank: X63744.1] is constructed in the vector pBluescript SK(-) (Stratagene, La Jolla, CA).
-CL-EAAT1 serves as a template for site-directed mutagenesis.
-The QuikChange Site-Directed Mutagenesis Kit (TOYOBO, Osaka, Japan) and polymerase chain reaction were used to generate mutant transporters.
+Generation and subcloning of mutants

+The cysteine-less EAAT1 (Rattus norvegicus, GenBank: X63744.1) is constructed in the vector pBluescript SK(-)(Stratagene, La Jolla, CA, USA).
+Cysteine-less EAAT1 serves as a template for site-directed mutagenesis.
+QuikChange Site-Directed Mutagenesis Kit (TOYOBO, Osaka, Japan) and PCR was used to generate mutant transporters.
 All mutant transporters were ascertained by full-length sequencing (Sangon Biotech, Shanghai, China).

-Cell Culture and Transient Transfections.
-HeLa cells were purchased from ATCC (Manassas, VA) and grown on a 24-well plate using Dulbecco's modified Eagle's medium (Thermo Fisher Scientific, Waltham, MA) containing 10% fetal calf serum (ExCell Biology, Shanghai, China), 200 U/ml penicillin, and 200 μ g/ml streptomycin (Beyotime Biotechnology, Shanghai, China).
-After 20 hours, HeLa cells were transiently infected with recombinant vaccinia/T7 virus vTF (Fuerst et al., 1986).
-The CL-EAAT1 or mutant constructs were transfected into HeLa cells with Lipo6000 Transfection Reagent (Beyotime Biotechnology) and cultured at 37°C, 5% CO2, for 20 hours.
+Cell Culture and Transfections

+HeLa cells were purchased from ATCC and grown on a 24-well plate using Dulbecco's Modified Eagle's Medium (Thermo Fisher Scientific, Waltham, MA, USA)containing 10% fetal calf serum (ExCell Biology, Shanghai, China), 200 U/ml penicillin, and 200 μg/ml streptomycin (Beyotime Biotechnology, Shanghai, China).
+After 20 h, HeLa cells were transiently infected with recombinant vaccinia/T7 virus vTF (Fuerst et al., 1986).
+The CL-EAAT1 or mutant constructs were transfected into HeLa cells with Lipo6000TM Transfection Reagent (Beyotime Biotechnology, Shanghai, China) and cultured at 37 °C, 5% CO2 for 20 h.